• Skip to primary navigation

 A smart economist named James Duesenberry called this The Relative Income Hypothesis.
 According to Mr. Duesenberry, people tend to spend more “because the higher spending of others kindles aspirations they find difficult to meet.”

-Not only are we judging that guy for the vehicle he’s driving (#NiceRangeRover, Bro)… we’re also likely to spend more on our own ride just to keep up with him.
+Can we pause for a second and just think about that?
+Not only do we judge people for, say, the vehicle they’re driving (#NiceRangeRover, bro), we’re also likely to spend more on our own ride just to keep up.

 My question is… WHY?

+You don’t know anything about that guy in the Range Rover.
+Or that other guy in the Hummer.
+Or that other guy in the Corolla.
 Now, tell me.
-Do you really want your spending to be dictated by the story you’re telling yourself about him?
+Do you really want your spending to be dictated by the story you’re telling yourself about someone else?

 That, my friend, is the worst form of speculation…